sleipnir029/sleipnir029.github.io/_posts/2021-04-21-Digit-recognizer-using-MNIST-dataset.md

 ![alt text](/assets/img/MNIST_blog/predictions.png "Prediction")

-Final evaluation of the model had been done with the dataset from the test.csv file from which it generated a sample_submission.csv file.
-It was submitted to the kaggle Data Recognizer competition and a score of over 82% which is good enough for this problem as I’ve skipped a few important layers in the CNN.
+The final evaluation of the model had been tested against the dataset from the test.csv file from which it generated a sample_submission.csv file.
+It was submitted to the kaggle's [Data Recognizer](https://www.kaggle.com/c/digit-recognizer) competition and a score of over 82% was achieved.
+It's well enough for this problem as I’ve skipped a few important layers in the CNN.
 A score of 100% has also been achieved.
 I should be working on this further to increase the overall score as well as explore a few different approaches.

+✨✨ **Peace** ✨✨

 **References:**